graphql/graphql-spec/spec/Section 7 -- Response.md

 }
 ```

-### Incremental
+### Incremental Delivery

-The `incremental` entry in the response is a non-empty list of Defer or Stream
+The `pending` entry in the response is a non-empty list of references to pending
+Defer or Stream results.
+If the response of the GraphQL operation is a response
+stream, this field should appear on the initial and possibly subsequent
 payloads.

+The `incremental` entry in the response is a non-empty list of data fulfilling
-If the response of the GraphQL operation is a response stream, this
+Defer or Stream results.
+If the response of the GraphQL operation is a response
-field may appear on both the initial and subsequent values.
+stream, this field may appear on the subsequent payloads.

+The `completed` entry in the response is a non-empty list of references to
+completed Defer or Stream results.
+If errors are

 For example, a query containing both defer and stream: